mmistakes/minimal-mistakes/_posts/2022/2022-10-10-azure-measuring-latency-across-availability-zones-in-we.md

 Takeaways

-* Latency in MUCH better than a VPN gateway with Azure Firewall in the middle
+* Latency is far better than an Azure Virtual Network Gateway with Azure Firewall in between
-* When source and destination are in the same availability Zone it has almost the same latency of a simple peering
+* **When source and destination are in the same availability zone it has almost the same as for a simple peering**
-* When source ande destination are in different availabity zones, latency grows up to 3.1/3.4ms
+* When source and destination are **in different availabity zones, latency grows up to 3.1/3.4ms**

 # Final thoughts